remp2020/crm-application-module/README.md

         prefix: foo_
 ```

-You can turn on prefixing for specific service using `RedisClientTrait` by calling `usePrefix()` method in configuration.
+You can turn on prefixing for specific service using `RedisClientTrait` by calling `useRedisKeysPrefix()` method in configuration.

 ```
 configsCache:
 		setup:
-			- usePrefix()
+			- useRedisKeysPrefix()
 ```